archie9211/archie9211.github.io/_posts/2019-08-24-Fix Time difference in Windows and Linux distro when dual booted.md

 ---
 layout: post
-title: How to fix the different time on when dual booted Linux and Windows
+title: How to fix the different time on PC when dual booted Linux and Windows
 date: 2019-08-24 17:28
 category: [linux-utils, how-to,guide]
 author: Nageen